Challenges for Florida Water Resources Monitoring

 - Develop water resource metadata standards for adoption by state agencies.

 - Support development of a replacement for STORET for sharing WQ data.

 - Coordinate Florida's ongoing fresh water monitoring with new coastal monitoring network.

 - Coordinate Florida's state monitoring efforts with local and federal monitoring programs.

-The Vision of the Florida Water Resources Monitoring Council is to better protect, preserve, manage
+The vision of the Florida Water Resources Monitoring Council is

-improved awareness and understanding of water resource monitoring throughout the state.
+management, and restoration of water resources throughout the

 - Provide data/information that can be shared with others.

 - Collect data that can be combined with that from other programs.

 - Adopt means to distinguish data that is appropriate for the users purposes (metadata)